 – Your own pads – if you don’t want to use the large ones at the hospital.

-– Shampoo, conditioner, body lotion, shower gel, face wipes, chap stick, hand lotion, hair ties (maybe even a headband to get your hair completely out of your face), hair brush and products, make-up.
+– Shampoo, conditioner, body lotion, shower gel, face wipes, chap stick, deodorant, hand lotion, hair ties (maybe even a headband to get your hair completely out of your face), hair brush and products, make-up.

 – If you plan on breastfeeding, bring lanolin cream (nipple cream) and breast pads.
 Consider buying them in wool.
 The natural fibers of wool allow your skin to breathe.
 This is especially beneficial if you have cracked or bleeding nipples.